How to create an academic research Conference Poster

 If you are a working researcher, senior academic, or PhD student at the start of your career, chances are you’ll attend numerous conferences over the course of your working life: hundreds of people wandering around halls look at a range of different large-scale research presentations in poster form.

-Why create a poster?
+Why create a poster

 When starting to think about creating a poster for your next academic meeting, it’s important to think about why you are doing this.
 Why consider making a conference poster?
 Why is this good for you?
 Conference posters are a chance to initiate a conversation with colleagues at often very crowded meetings: these presentations are therefore a good chance to engage with people and make sure that you are remembered.
 Perhaps you have conference posters pinned up around your department that colleagues have presented at different times?
 Perhaps there are some that you think are good and effective and others that you think are less effective?

-How do I select content for my poster?
+How to select content for your poster

 A good academic conference poster therefore serves a dual purpose: firstly, it’s an effective networking tool and secondly, it is a means to articulately communicate your research.
 Ask yourself two questions before you start to create your next poster: